Sleep apnea : a serious problem

-- Consumption of alcohol, tranquilizers, or sleeping pills
+- Consumption of alcohol, tranquillizers, or sleeping pills.

 Getting a diagnosis with a home sleep test and polysomnography

-Clinique GO™ offers an approach to help you treat your sleep apnea.
+Clinique GO™ offers a strategy to help you treat your sleep apnea.
 Our methods are based on the current best practices and will deliver the best results.
-Clinique GO™'s approach allows you to perform your night test at home very easily

 Here’s how it works:

-- 2. A sleep apnea technician or respiratory therapist will make an appointment with you over the phone to complete a short questionnaire and arrange to take possession of the polygraph.
-With the help of en explanatory video, you will be able to install it properly and understand how it works - it's very easy!
-The recording of your breathing parameters over night (one night is enough) can then be done very easily.
+A sleep apnea technician or respiratory therapist will give you an appointment over the phone to help you fill out a short questionnaire and plan the delivery of the polygraph.
+With the help of an explanatory video, you will be able to install it properly and understand how it works—it’s very easy!
+The recording of your breathing parameters overnight (one night is enough) can then be done very easily.